aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgfeblendelementbuilder/mode/_index.md

 ---
 title: SVGFEBlendElementBuilder.Mode
 second_title: Aspose.SVG for .NET API Reference
-description: SVGFEBlendElementBuilder method.
+description: SVGFEBlendElementBuilder Mode method.
 Sets the mode attribute of the feBlend element specifying the blending mode to be used
 type: docs
 weight: 40
 url: /net/aspose.svg.builder/svgfeblendelementbuilder/mode/